Sweet Valley Senior Year: New characters

 Alanna was a girl Conner met when they are both in rehab.
 She came from an affluent family, but turned to drinking because she disliked the social expectations her parents placed on her.
 She and Conner began dating, even when counselors at the rehab clinic disapproved of their relationship.
 After they were released from rehab, however, Alanna and Conner's relationship did not last.
 When Conner learned that Elizabeth had briefly dated Evan during his time at rehab, he chose to be with Alanna instead of Liz.
 However, he gradually became tired of the lies she told about her life, how she strained his relationship with Tia, and Conner's lingering feelings for Elizabeth.
-She is continues to drink, unsuccessfully hiding the fact from Conner, and is resistant to her rehab counselor's attempts to help her.
+Alanna continues to drink, unsuccessfully hiding the fact from Conner, and is resistant to her rehab counselor's attempts to help her.
 She and Conner break up after he learned that she lied about being accepted into Tufts in order to accompany him to Boston after graduation and how she did not mention wanting to attend UCLA.